totalspectrum/llvm-propeller2/wiki.md

 1. implement calling conventions to call functions (especially recursion)
     - ~implement passing arguments by registers~
     - ~implement passing arguments by stack~
-    - implement passing byval arguments (structs and classes)
+    - ~implement passing byval arguments (structs and classes)~
     - implement variable argument functions
+        - I think this will require spooling up the C standard library
 1. add support for starting cogs at specific memory location
     - ~~implement basic cog starting for cogs that do not require a stack~~
     - implement including setq to pass the stack pointer and then assign the stack pointer to that value.
 Some startup code will be needed.
 1. expand on the rest of the propeller instruction set
 1. create clang extensions for special directives and being able to write directly to I/O regsiters, etc.
 1. port the necessary functions from the c standard library to make c/c++ useful.
+    - This can be done using llvm-clib, implementing the necessary functions for P2

 The high level of how this will work:
 1. use clang to compile c/c++ source into LLVM's IR language.
 Eventually any LLVM front end should work